top of page

 Brief Bio ...

 Dr. Faith Richardson, DNP RN, a clinician with an academic and research background, has developed and taught courses in undergraduate and graduate programs (Nursing, Counseling Psychology), including advanced practice (CNS) gerontology.
 Her doctoral dissertation research involved an Action Research project with the aim of increasing voice in practice with older adults in Assisted Living and Residential Care.
-Previous research and scholarship focused on promoting positive ageing.
-Although positive ageing continues to be a grounding focus, current scholarship and writing has encompassed well-being throughout the life span through natural and creative therapeutic activities.
-Faith also has an MA from Regent College, Vancouver, with a focus on spirituality and an interdisciplinary approach to deep joy, connection with soul and spirit, and authentic well-being.
+Previous research and scholarship focused on promoting positive aging.
+Dr. Richardson is the Canadian author of Mosby's Nursing Drug Reference (Elsevier).

 Wellbeing and working with animals.

-The philosophy of wellbeing that Fox Song and Kindle Health holds is one that acknowledges connection with Creation and fellow-creatures.
+The philosophy of wellbeing that Fox Song and Kindle Health holds is one that celebrates connection with Creation and fellow-creatures.
 We learn many lessons about wellness through nature, and in particular through socially-structured groups, such as horse herds.
-'Herd' manifests as collaborative mutuality with present-moment living.
-There is joy in living fully aligned and connected--within our self and among our family, friends and colleagues.
-We begin to see ourselves mirrored in our herd partners.

-Within ourselves, we look to the connected mutuality of body and soul, heart and mind in the four pillars of wellness: purpose, balance, congruence, sustainability (Stinson, 2013).
+'Wellness' means we look to the connected mutuality of body and soul, heart and mind in the four pillars of wellness: purpose, balance, congruence, sustainability (Stinson, 2013).

 Connecting to our external herd through collaborative communication, we weave in the threads of appreciation, altruism, and presence-ing.
 The four wellness pillars (purpose, balance, congruence, sustainability) manifest-in-the-moment, promoting well-being that embodies connection.

-Faith & Puck!
+Faith & Tivio

 HeartMath is a registered trademark of Quantum Intech, Inc. For all HeartMath trademarks go to www.heartmath.com/trademarks.